 NEBOSH sets a number of examination dates on an annual basis.
-The precise dates and number of standard sittings available for each qualification are specified in the relevant Guide and on the NEBOSH website.
-Diploma assessments are only available as standard sittings.
+The precise dates and number of standard sittings available for each qualification are specified in the qualification section on the NEBOSH website.
+To access these dates, please select the qualification that you or looking to study.